developer-student-club-thapar/buying_selling_devops/CONTRIBUTING.md

 - This will setup the project requirements and pre-commit test hooks!

+- Ensure you have PostgreSQl installed on your machine.
+- Create a new admin user in postgres with username `thapar_olx` and password `thapar_olx`.
+- Create a new database in postgres with name `thapar_olx` owned by the user created in previous step.
+- Ensure that postgres server is running on default port **5432**.

 - After the above setup, run <br>
   `python manage.py makemigrations`
   `python manage.py migrate`